shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_novel-peptide-analysis/tutorial.md

 > MVP has many useful features beyond those covered in this workshop and is under active development.
 > <img src="../../../images/tracks_align.png" width=70%>

-The next tool in the workflow is the Peptide genomic coordinate tool which takes the novel peptides as the input along with the mztosqlite file and the genomic mapping sqlite file (obtained during creation of the database).
+The next tool in the workflow is the Peptide genomic coordinate tool which takes the "novel peptides" as the input along with the mztosqlite file and the genomic mapping sqlite file (obtained during creation of the database).
 This tool helps create a bed file with the genomic coordinate information of the peptides based on the sqlite files.

 ### Peptide genomic Coordinate
 Gets genomic coordinate of peptides based on the information in mzsqlite and genomic mapping sqlite files.
 This program